 Even at the best of times, demand is hard to anticipate.
-But switching to scheduled orders, be they subscriptions or autoship, can increase the accuracy of your forecasts.
-The key here is making the most of scheduled orders: the more of your customers you convert to recurring customers, the easier it is to forecast future needs.
+But switching to Scheduled Orders, be they subscriptions or autoship, will greatly increase the accuracy of your forecasts & demand planning.
+The key here is to make the most of Scheduled Orders: the more of your customers you convert to recurring customers, the easier it is to forecast future needs.

 Sure, there will always be one-timers (gotta get new customers in the door somehow), but so long as the bulk of the business you do falls under scheduled orders, the more manageable your inventory needs will be.

 Look, we know running scheduled orders through QPilot isn’t exactly like having an oracle on staff.
 But it’s close.
 At least, as close as you’re going to get without becoming reality TV fodder.
-So if you want a little more stability in your inventory management, give us a call.
+So if you want a little more stability in your inventory management, reach out to us..
 We’ll help you put forecasting to work for your business.

 Schedule a Demo today!